Samsung heir returns home after marathon bribery questioning

 Samsung was the biggest contributor to the foundations.

-It is also accused of separately giving millions of euros to Choi to bankroll the training of South Korean equestrian athletes in Germany, including Choi’s daughter.
+It is also accused of separately giving millions of euros to Choi to bankroll training South Korean equestrian athletes in Germany, including Choi’s daughter.

 Prosecutors have for months questioned Lee and other senior Samsung officials to determine whether Samsung bribed Park and Choi in order to win state approval for a controversial merger which it sought in 2015.